Guy R. Brewer Boulevard buses: Current bus service

 The current Q113 and Q114 routes largely follow the original trolley route, with some exceptions.
 Prior to June 2019, the Q114 turned onto 147th Avenue and Brookville Boulevard near the Queens-Nassau County line before following the Nassau County route to Far Rockaway.
 The Q113 routing, running the original route between Jamaica and the county line, bypasses most of the Nassau County route via the southern portion of the Nassau Expressway and Central Avenue.
 Since June 2019, the Q114 operates along the same route as the Q113 between Jamaica and the Nassau Expressway, because of flooding problems along southern Brookville Boulevard.
 South of the Far Rockaway subway station, both routes travel along Mott Avenue, Cornaga Avenue, Beach 9th Street, and Seagirt Boulevard to Beach 20th Street near the Wavecrest Gardens Apartments; this extension was added in the 1950s.
 Both the Q113 and Q114 are direct successors to the streetcar line, and make limited stops along Guy R. Brewer Boulevard in Queens.
+The Q113 is classified as a limited-stop route, making limited stops for its entire length, while the Q114 is a rush route, making local stops outside the limited section on Guy R. Brewer Boulevard.

-The Q111 runs local south along Brewer Boulevard and east along 147th Avenue, terminating at Francis Lewis Boulevard in Rosedale, Queens near the border with South Valley Stream in Nassau County.
-Alternating Q111 buses short turn at Farmers Boulevard in Springfield Gardens during daytime hours.
+The Q111 is classified as a rush route, making limited stops south along Brewer Boulevard and local stops east along 147th Avenue.
+It terminates at Francis Lewis Boulevard in Rosedale, Queens near the border with South Valley Stream in Nassau County.
 Select weekday runs of the Q111 continue past Rosedale into Nassau County, turning south and west via Peninsula Boulevard and ending at Rockaway Turnpike in Cedarhurst.
 The Q111 route along 147th Avenue and in Nassau County mirrors the original planned routing of the trolley line, which was never constructed.
+The Q115 makes local stops south along Brewer Boulevard, terminating at Farmers Boulevard in Springfield Gardens.

 Many roads along the routes have been renamed.
 New York Avenue would later become New York Boulevard, and was renamed Guy R. Brewer Boulevard in 1982 after local politician Guy Brewer.
-Rockaway Road and the Jamaica and Rockaway Turnpike are now called Rockaway Boulevard (in Queens) and the Rockaway Turnpike (in Nassau).
+Rockaway Road and the Jamaica and Rockaway Turnpike are now called Rockaway Boulevard (in Queens) and the Rockaway Turnpike (in Nassau), respectively.